lddubeau/bootprompt/README.md

 asking for a release of Bootbox compatible with Bootstrap 4.
 [Tieson Trowbridge](https://github.com/tiesont) put together a version 5 of Bootbox that worked with Bootstrap 4.
-Unfortunately, Tieson did not have release powers and Nick was no longer active on Github and it seemed that the release of Bootbox 5 would never happen.
+Unfortunately, Tieson did not have release powers and Nick was no longer active on Github.
+So it seemed that a formal release of Bootbox 5 would never happen.
 Louis-Dominique Dubeau, after consultation with Tieson, decided to fork the project, and Bootprompt was born.

+## Versioning

+Bootprompt's first version is 5 because Bootbox got up to version 4 before Bootprompt was forked from it.
+If we had restarted version numbering from 1, we would have had to rename tags, etc. Too much trouble.

+Do note that this project does not provide support for any version prior to 5.

 ## Support